sjofartstidningen/bryggan-desktop/README.md

 ## Distribution

-As of now this app can't be downloaded, it is only distributed internally at our company due to the fact that I have'nt yet found a way to properly hide and secure important secrets – specifically the Dropbox Oauth Secret used to authenticate users against Dropbox.
+As of now this app can't be downloaded, it's only distributed internally at our company due to the fact that I haven't yet found a way to properly hide and secure important secrets – specifically the Dropbox Oauth Secret used to authenticate users against Dropbox.